xperseguers/t3ext-ig_ldap_sso_auth/Documentation/AdministratorManual/Ldap.rst

 Server
 ^^^^^^

 Choose your LDAP type (OpenLDAP or Active Directory / Novell eDirectory).
+This is used internally to follow (or not) referrals returned by the LDAP server and to help you with suggested mapping configuration.

 .. _admin-manual-ldap-protocol: